curegit/line-sticker-downloader/README.md

 ### CGI and CLI

-1. Download zip
+1. Clone the repository, or download zip and extract it
-2. Extract it to any web directory (personal server recommended)
+2. Deploy the entire directory to a web server (personal server recommended)
-3. Give PHP's write permission to `caches` directory (0777 is common)
+3. Give PHP permission to write in `caches` directory (0777 is common)

 ### CLI only

-1. Download zip
+1. Clone the repository, or download zip and extract it
-2. Extract it to anywhere

 ## Usage